 The Effects of Fake Instagram Accounts on Businesses and Brands

-Companies and brands that partner with influencers invest in the influencer’s platform and the level of trust that influencer’s followers have in them.
+Companies and brands that partner with influencers invest in the influencer’s platform and the level of trust that the influencer’s followers have in them.
 A lot of companies are willing to pay top dollar to work with influencers who are relevant to their brand.
 And influencers with a large following in the hopes that this will result in a larger audience and an expanded customer base.

 This means that businesses that are taken in by fake accounts with large follower numbers are effectively being scammed and losing out on their investment.